Running Pace Calculator

 Limitations

-• This is a constant pace model.
-It does not account for hills, wind, fatigue, or stops.
+• This is a constant pace converter.
+It does not estimate marathon fatigue, race execution risk, or long-distance pace decay.

 • Inputs must be accurate.
-Small mistakes in distance or time can change pace noticeably.
+Small mistakes in distance or time can change pace noticeably, especially over longer distances.

-• Use this as a planning baseline, then validate with real runs or wearable data.
+• Use this as a planning baseline, then validate with real runs or wearable data such as GPS watches or fitness trackers.

 What is pace in running?